graphcommerce-org/graphcommerce/.changeset/selfish-frogs-tan.md

 '@graphcommerce/magento-customer': patch
 ---

-Bugfix for unintentionally overriding the billing address even if a default address was set.
-Also made prefix optional when creating an address
+The Billing address was set to the shipping address when a default billing address was available and made prefix optional when creating an address